Mark Reckless: Member of Parliament

-Reckless was elected as Member of Parliament for Rochester and Strood at the 2010 general election.
-He had a majority of 9,953, having previously contested the Medway constituency in 2001 and 2005, reducing the majority of the incumbent Labour MP to 3,780 in 2001 and 213 in 2005.
-He had served as a Medway councillor between 2007 and 2011.
-The UK Independence Party did not run a candidate of their own in Rochester and Strood in 2010, instead endorsing Reckless.
+In 2008, Reckless was selected to contest the Rochester and Strood constituency for the Conservative Party.
+He was successfully elected at the 2010 general election,.
+The UK Independence Party did not run a candidate of their own in Rochester and Strood in 2010, instead endorsing Reckless, and deploying their leader, Malcolm Pearson to campaign for him.

-Reckless was elected to the Home Affairs Select Committee in 2010 often appearing on Newsnight and other political programmes, arguing for the deportation of clerics Abu Hamza and Abu Qatada.
-He was one of parliament's most rebellious MPs and was the 13th most rebellious Conservative MP between 2010 and 2014, casting 56 votes against the whip.
+Reckless was elected to the Home Affairs Select Committee in 2010.
+In this capacity he often appeared on Newsnight and other political programmes, arguing for the deportation of clerics Abu Hamza and Abu Qatada.
+He was one of parliament's most rebellious MPs and was the 13th-most rebellious Conservative MP between 2010 and 2014, casting 56 votes against the whip.
 He was one of only six Conservative MPs to vote against increase of university tuition fees, and was a critic of the government's energy policy, arguing that the government's Energy Bill introduced in December 2012 was "a sad retreat for Conservatives".

 In July 2010, Reckless apologised for missing a vote on the budget because he was drunk.
 He said that he "did not feel it was appropriate to take part in the vote because of the amount he had drunk".
 In 2011, he abstained on the military intervention in Libya.

 A Eurosceptic, Reckless is also a critic of the European Court of Human Rights, saying it erodes "British freedom and democracy".

 He was chair of the all-party parliamentary group on Georgia.
 The group's aims are "to facilitate greater parliamentary awareness of developments in Georgia".

 On 30 September 2014, Reckless applied for the Stewardship of the Chiltern Hundreds and therefore ceased to be an MP.
 A by-election was called on 20 November, at which Reckless was nominated to stand as the UKIP candidate.
 He was returned as a member of parliament for UKIP, becoming the party's second elected MP.

 European Union budget rebellion

 On 31 October 2012, Reckless led a rebellion of 53 Conservative MPs which inflicted the first House of Commons defeat (307 votes to 294) on the coalition government.
 The Tory rebels voted with Labour MPs to pass an amendment calling for a real-terms cut in the 2014–2020 EU budget multi-annual financial framework.
 The coalition government supported only a real-terms freeze in the EU budget as a minimum.
 The amendment was not binding on the government, but damaged prime minister David Cameron's authority on Europe before key EU budget negotiations in November 2012.
-As a result of leading the successful rebellion, Reckless was voted 'Backbencher of the Year' by the Conservatives and finished third in a ConservativeHome poll of 'Backbencher of the Year', although the site's editor Tim Montgomerie announced that 'if UKIP readers had been included in the poll Mark Reckless would have topped the vote.'